-Figure A1.4 presents the modelled total 2019 annual mean Ni concentration map for the Sheffield area from this study.
+Figure A1.4 presents the modelled total 2020 annual mean Ni concentration map for the Sheffield area from this study.
 The footprint of the modelled exceedance does not extend to the location of the Sheffield Tinsley monitoring station.

 The area of exceedance of the Ni TV (20 ng mg-3) is South of Sheffield Tinsley monitoring station in the vicinity of the Outokumpu site.
-An inspection of the area of modelled exceedance compared to 1 km gridded population (2011 census) indicates population exposure from the area surrounding Outokumpu in the South to Bawtry Road in the North.
-The model results also show the area of exceedance extends across the zone boundary to the South of Outokumpu into the neighbouring Yorkshire and Humberside non-agglomeration zone (UK0034).
+An inspection of the area of modelled exceedance compared to 1 km gridded population (2011 census, scaled to 2019) indicates population exposure from the area surrounding Outokumpu in the south to Bawtry Road in the north.
+The model results also show the area of exceedance extends across the zone boundary to the south of Outokumpu into the neighbouring Yorkshire and Humberside non-agglomeration zone (UK0034).